 Tips to Save Time While Breastfeeding

 Use a hands-free pump.
 There are so many great hands-free pumps available now.
-This allows you to multitask while you pump.
+This new mom tip allows you to multitask while you pump so you can spend more quality time with your newborn.

 Pump directly into bottles.
 Once you are done, you can cap it and keep it in the fridge to use later.
 This can save you time later on.